Explore the Pearl of the Orient

 Or depending on your airline, you can take a trip to Kalibo airport instead and then take a minivan or a bus to Caticlan jetty.

+Watch out!
 The airlines going from Manila to Caticlan airport will only allow you to take 10kg of luggage though.
 You’ll have to pay excess baggage charged at 100PHP pesos per kilo if you go over 10kg.

 Flying to Kalibo will allow you to pre-pay your luggage with the airline to avoid excess, so just consider how heavy your gear is and what would be the best option.
 The Boracay Island itself is pretty small and getting around is easy on a motorbike or a tricycle.